Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Self-Dual Abelian Codes in

 Necessary and sufficient conditions for the existence of Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[ G]$ are given as follows.
 The conditions for the Euclidean case have been proven in \cite[Theorem 1.1]{W2002}.
-Here, we provide a simpler alternative proof.
+Here, we provide an alternative constructive proof.

 \begin{proposition} Let $r$ and $s$ be positive integers.
 Let $G$ be a finite abelian group.
 Then there exists a Euclidean self-dual abelian code in ${\rm GR}(p^r,s)[G]$ if and only if one of the following statements holds, \begin{enumerate}[$i)$] \item $r$ is even, or \item $p=2$ and $|G|$ is even. \end{enumerate}